-When you're repainting an entire house, there's one room that really deserves being top of the list: the kitchen.
-Whether classic and muted, or bright and fresh, the colour in which units are painted completely dictates the look and feel of the whole kitchen design, and is a signature feature of styles such as Shaker and country kitchens.
+Whether classic and muted, or bright and fresh, the colour in which units are painted completely dictates the look and feel of the whole room.
+For a kitchen in an old home, painted cabinets are a signature feature of styles such as Shaker and country kitchens, too.

 Step-by-step: how to paint kitchen cabinets